clonedsource/FriendsService/README.md

 # FriendsService
 ROBLOX Custom ModuleScript for getting friend information from a player.
+(NO DOCUMENTATION)